 The 10-second takeaway

-Compared to the prior-year quarter, revenue expanded slightly and GAAP earnings per share dropped significantly.
+Compared to the prior-year quarter, revenue dropped.
+GAAP earnings per share shrank.

 Margins dropped across the board.

-TeleNav reported revenue of $54.8 million.
-The seven analysts polled by S&P Capital IQ expected a top line of $53.3 million on the same basis.
-GAAP reported sales were 1.1% higher than the prior-year quarter's $54.3 million.
+Telenav reported revenue of $47.1 million.
+The five analysts polled by S&P Capital IQ looked for revenue of $41.5 million on the same basis.
+GAAP reported sales were 14% lower than the prior-year quarter's $54.8 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.